Negative Bank Balance: What Happens to Your Account Next?

 Banks will allow you to continue using your debit card even when your account is negative, provided you’ve opted in for their overdraft protection program.
 It’s, however, advisable that you avoid the overdraft program at all costs!
 This is because of the consequences associated with overdrawing your account.

 For example, you get charged a fee ($31 for smaller banks and $35 for larger banks) every time you overdraw your account.
 Ultimately, this will increase the negative bank balance, thus increasing your debt.

-You should note that if your bank account stays with a negative for an extended period, your bank can close it.
+Just so you know, if your bank account stays negative for an extended period, your bank can close it.
 In a bid to salvage their cash, banks can also engage debt collections firms that can list you with credit bureaus.
 This can negatively affect your credit score.

-Also, according to state laws, it’s illegal for an individual to purposefully bounce a payment or write a bad check.
+Also, according to state laws, it’s illegal for an individual to bounce a payment or write a bad check purposely.
 Making payments using negative balance accounts knowingly is fraud.
 Banks are allowed by law to charge you with a crime if your check bounces.

 How Do I Avoid a Negative Bank Account in the Future?